-What: Road trips in the Sunshine State don’t get much cooler than 7 nights of high-octane thrills in Orlando followed by 3 nights at the blissful St Pete Beach on the Gulf of Mexico.
+What: Interested in an Orlando Fly Drive?
+Road trips in the Sunshine State don’t get much cooler than 7 nights of high-octane thrills in Orlando followed by 3 nights at the blissful St Pete Beach on the Gulf of Mexico.
 Best of all, there’s car hire throughout, suggestions for 3 and 4 Star hotel stays, and pre-bookable tickets for some of most pulse-pounding attractions on the planet.

-Best for grown-ups: Magic Kingdom, Universal Orlando’s Islands of Adventure, SeaWorld, EPCOT, Disney’s Hollywood Studio and Acquatica are the obvious Orlando choices for white-knuckle thrills and all-out family fun.
+Best for grown-ups: Magic Kingdom, Universal Orlando’s Islands of Adventure, EPCOT and Disney’s Hollywood Studio are the obvious Orlando choices for white-knuckle thrills and all-out family fun.
 At St Pete Beach, there’s the Dalí Museum, Sunken Gardens, Clearwater Marine Aquarium, and Great Explorations Children’s Museum.